Kilimanjaro climbing routes

-Kilipeak Adventure we prefer the quieter, lesser-traveled camping routes of Rongai, Lemosho and the newer Northern Circuit.
+Kilipeak Adventure we prefer the quieter, lesser-traveled camping routes of Rongai, Lemosho, Machame and the newer Northern Circuit.
+We like these routes because they’re beautiful and varied, and don’t require you to descend along the same path.
+They also enjoy high summit success rates, and of course we want our climbers to enjoy standing at the summit!
 We believe these are the best routes on Mount Kilimanjaro.
 However, we do offer climbs on all main routes on the mountain.

 We recommend taking longer duration climbs such as the 8 days Lemosho or 9 days Northern Circuit as these routes will give you the highest chance of successfully summiting.
 In addition to the additional time spent acclimatizing, the added days shorten the daily hiking distances reserving more of your energy for the summit hike.